 Sometimes, a chance encounter leads to something more.
 That’s what happened with Waste to Wonder and the Global Orphan Empowerment Academy, founded by Marie Gillen.
 It all started when her husband met our Operations Director Vince Smith by chance in a barbershop.
-The pair struck up a friendship, and in March 2021, Waste to Wonder is now helping Marie fulfil her charity’s ambition of enhancing the quality of life for children across Western Africa.
+The pair struck up a friendship, and in March 2021, Waste to Wonder Worldwide is now helping Marie fulfil her charity’s ambition of enhancing the quality of life for children across Western Africa.

 Meet the Global Orphan Empowerment Academy